louispy/stripemeter/README.md

 1. **Transparency First**: Customers should never be surprised by their bill
 2. **Developer Experience**: Building usage-based pricing should be delightful
 3. **Community Driven**: Built by the community, for the community

+> **Adopters wanted (2 slots this week).**
+> If you run Stripe usage-based pricing, I’ll pair for 30 minutes to wire one meter in staging or set up a nightly replay.
+You’ll get priority on your must-have knobs and a thank-you in the next release notes.
+> → Open a discussion: “Staging adopter” or DM via the repo email.

 ## Architecture